Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Spectral flow twist of full vertex operator superalgebra

 Then, we have \cite[Theorem 5.3]{M1}: \begin{thm} Let $(F,H_l,H_r,\om,\omb)$ be a full $\cH$-vertex operator superalgebra.
 Then,\\ $(\Om_F,\hY_\Om,\va,H,(-,-)_c,\om_\Om, \omb_\Om)$ is a generalized full vertex operator superalgebra, where

 and $\{h_i^l\}_{i\in I_l}$ and $\{h_i^r\}_{i\in I_r}$ are orthonormal basis of $(H_l,(-,-)_l)$ and $(H_r,(-,-)_r)$, respectively. \end{thm}

 \begin{rem} The notion of a generalized vertex algebra is introduced by Dong and Lepowsky \cite{DL}.
 The method of obtaining a generalized vertex algebra from an $\mathcal{H}$-vertex algebra was discovered by \cite{Li20}.
-We reinterpreted Li's result as giving the equivalence o categories in both chiral / full case as below.
+We reinterpreted Li's result as giving the equivalence of categories in both the chiral and full settings.
 Note that the definition of a generalized vertex algebra can be varied depending on the treatment of degrees (charges).
 Here we conform to \cite{M1}.
 Note also that \cite{DL, Li20, M1} only considered the bosonic case, not vertex superalgebra, but the generalization to vertex superalgebra is straightforward as above. \end{rem}

 Theorem \ref{thm_vacuum} yields a functor from the category of full $\cH$-vertex operator superalgebras to the category of generalized full vertex operator algebras.
 Hereafter in this section, we will review the opposite functor.
 First, let us summarize \cite{M1}: \begin{enumerate} \item As above, any full $\mathcal{H}$-VOA is a direct sum of the affine Heisenberg full VOA $M_{H,p}(0)$-modules: